harmstonlab/OKSM_Senolytic/README.md

 * Versions of R packages used can be found in the Session Info section at the bottom of each .Rmd file.
 ```
 ## Data
-All raw and aligned data for this analysis can be obtained from GEO via the study accession number XXXXXX.
+All raw and aligned data for this analysis can be obtained from GEO via the study accession number [GSE201338](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE201338).
 The processed data can also be found in this repository under the folder `data`.

 Annotation file used: `Drosophila_melanogaster.BDGP6.22.97.chr.gtf` (Ensembl v97)